Western Kentucky vs. Charlotte NCAA Football Odds, Plays and Insights | October 30, 2021

 Western Kentucky Stats and Trends

-- In Western Kentucky's seven games this year, it has three wins against the spread.

-- Western Kentucky's games this year have gone over the total in four out of six opportunities (66.7%).
+- Western Kentucky has gone over the point total in 66.7% of its opportunities this year (four times in six games with a set point total).

-- Western Kentucky is 3-3 against the spread and 3-4 overall in games when it scores more than 27.4 points.
+- When Western Kentucky scores more than 27.4 points, it is 3-3 against the spread and 3-4 overall.

-- In games that Western Kentucky totals over 444.6 yards, the team is 3-3 against the spread and 3-4 overall.
+- In games that Western Kentucky piles up over 444.6 yards, the team is 3-3 against the spread and 3-4 overall.

-- The Hilltoppers have seven giveaways this season, while the 49ers have eight takeaways .

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.